atmarnat/PlayRoulette/README.md

 # PlayRoulette
 A simple console-based roulette game, now with a "wheel" like object that goes while you are placing bets, and an executable to play wherever you want! (on windows)

 The game uses an executable in order to run a "wheel-like" object.
 In order to create this executable, I took part of the code from https://github.com/gerard-rappa/Roulette and made a few modifications.
-Build it in visual studios as a .NET Framework project, take the executable generated, and place it in the debug folder in the bin, where the executable is created for roulette.
+By default, this executable does not exist and must be created in order to be used.
+These are the steps that you need in order to get it to work:
+    1. Clone https://github.com/atmarnat/PlayRoulette.git in Visual Studio
+    1. Build the project (or just debug it)
+    1. Close the project
+    1. Create a new .NET Framework C# project in VS named Spinner
+    1. Replace the default file with the code below
+    1. Build the project, but DO NOT DEBUG IT.
+Debugging will cause it to crash
+    1. Locate the executable Spinner.exe under \bin\Debug
+    1. Move the executable to \PlayRoulette\bin\Debug, in the PlayRoulette project
+    1. Build the project again
+    1. Either run the PlayRoulette from VS or use the executable anywhere
 ```C#
 using System;
 using System.Collections.Generic;